 Whilst not a binding condition, engagement with issuers and key other stakeholders may be conducted on material ESG issues.
 Such activities will inform on the issuer ESG assessment and the ongoing validity of the assigned Fundamental ESG (Risk) Rating.
 In some instances, insights and outcomes of engagement could contribute to an upgrade or downgrade of the assigned Fundamental ESG (Risk) Rating.
-Such activities may be undertaken by the credit and/or ESG investment analysts.
+Such activities may be undertaken by the credit analyst and/or fixed income members of the RI team.